-Doctor Jacono performs a thorough medical exam and discuss your teen’s medical history.
+Doctor Jacono performs a thorough medical exam and discusses your teen’s medical history.
 Skin type, ethnic background, and age will also be discussed.
 Before the nose is altered, a young patient must reach full growth—usually age 16 for girls and 17 for boys.
-The reason for this is that if the nose grows after surgery the result may change requiring some touch up surgery.
+The reason for this is that if the nose grows after surgery the result may change requiring some touch-up surgery.
 Exceptions can be made on a case-by-case basis, especially if the surgery is to improve breathing.
-If a child matures early, and goes through their puberty at an early age, Doctor Jacono will perform rhinoplasty earlier at 14 or 15.
-Also there are times where the appearance is so distressing to the child’s emotional and social growth that it can be performed earlier.
+If a child matures early and goes through their puberty at an early age, Doctor Jacono will perform rhinoplasty earlier at 14 or 15.
+Also, there are times when the appearance is so distressing to the child’s emotional and social growth that it can be performed earlier.

 Teen Rhinoplasty Patient 5: This teenager had an oversized nasal bump and a hanging columella.
 This patient also requested to have tip refinement done during the procedure.